 - Turn on the instant pot and press SAUTE.
 Pour in olive oil and add minced onion.
 Saute for 3 minutes, stirring once or twice.

 - Add sliced mushrooms and saute for about 3 minutes, again stirring from time to time.
 Add soy sauce and stir.

 - Cancel SAUTE.
 Add barley, stock, water, thyme, salt and pepper and stir well.
-Cover with lid and lock it into its position.
-Turn steam release valve to SEALING and press PRESSURE COOK (or MANUAL) and adjust timer to 20 minutes.
+Cover it with a lid and lock it into its position.
+Turn the steam release valve to SEALING and press PRESSURE COOK (or MANUAL) and adjust the timer to 20 minutes.
 Make sure to pressure cook on high.